The Test Sample

 What is being tested?

 Lipase is usually present in the blood in small quantities.
-When cells in the pancreas are injured, as in pancreatitis, or the pancreatic duct is blocked by a gallstone or rarely by a pancreatic tumor, increased amounts of lipase enter the bloodstream, increasing blood concentrations.
+When cells in the pancreas are injured, like with pancreatitis, or when the pancreatic duct is blocked by a gallstone or, in rare cases, by a pancreatic tumor, increased amounts of lipase enter the blood and result in higher concentrations in the blood.

 How is the sample collected for testing?